jmikovits/Mikovits-NLP-Portfolio/Mikovits_LPP_Rag/README.md

 ## 📌 Project Overview & Problem Statement

 ### The Problem
-NBA fandom relies heavily on scattered information—statistical databases, news articles, and historical records.
+NBA fandom relies heavily on scattered information, for example, statistical databases, news articles, and historical records.
 Finding a coherent answer that synthesizes "what happened" (narrative) with "what the numbers say" (statistics) is difficult using standard search engines or generic LLMs, which often hallucinate scores or outdated roster moves.

 ### The Solution
 The **NBA RAG Assistant** is a specialized AI agent that bridges this gap.
 By ingesting a curated dataset of official player statistics and analytical articles from the 2023-2025 seasons, this system allows users to query a private knowledge base.
 It delivers accurate, sourced answers by retrieving exact context before generating a response.